-Sustainability is an integral part of our operations and aims to bring about positive change for the future.
-Our objective is to make more efficient use of resources and enhance our environmental performance.
+Sustainability is an integral part of our operations, and we aim to make more efficient use of resources, reduce our waste and energy, and enhance our environmental performance.

-- We were the first New Zealand university to add electric vehicles to our fleet.
-Nearly half our fleet of 145 vehicles is greening up, with nine pure electric and 64 hybrids.
-We drove 1,911,929km in our fleet cars in 2017 - a decrease of almost 100,000km from 2016.
+- We were the first university in NZ to add electric vehicles to our fleet.
+Over 50% of our fleet is nil or low emission, with 16 pure electric and 74 hybrids.
+We drove 1,793,979km in our fleet cars in 2019.

 - We have 9 electric vehicle charge stations on campus.

 - Staff and students get 30% off bus travel with Busit.

 - We have 1,300 bike spaces.

 - Re-Cycle fixes, sells and rents cheap refurbished bikes and gifted 8 to the Red Cross(see Eco Campus).

 - We recycled 30 tonnes of paper, 36 tonnes of cardboard, 32 tonnes of metal and steel, over 42 tonnes of glass, and 330kg of lights and fluorescent tubes.

 - Copier paper is made from elemental chlorine free pulp (ECF).
 The paper mill has ISO 14001 environmental accreditation, and carries the FSC chain of custody certification.